BEST PLACES TO STAY IN JORDAN – GREAT AREAS AND HOTELS FOR ALL BUDGETS

 I advise that you stay overnight so that you can watch the sunset over the wadi.
 Though it can rain, the experience is worth it.

-The Bedouin camps will normally breakfast to guests.
-And you can also have dinner on request.
-If you do a full-day safari tour, lunch is included with a tour.
+The Bedouin camps will normally provide breakfast to guests, and you can also have dinner on request.
+If you do a full-day safari tour, lunch is normally included with a tour.

 While there, I stayed in a simple but nice camp that I booked through Booking.com.
-However, that camp is – for unknown reasons closed now.
+However, for some reason, that camp is closed now.

 Where to Stay in Wadi Rum

-Make sure that you ask about the tours once you have your accommodation booked.
+Make sure that you check out tours offered when you book your accommodation.

 - This camp looks pretty similar to the camp I stayed at, and they also offer tours, so once you have your night booked, then email them and ask about tours.

 - Check out this luxury camp that offers beautiful rooms with great views.

 Aqaba is a port city located on the Red Sea’s Gulf of Aqaba in the south of Jordan.
 It is a top destination for water sports lovers and is the only coastal city in the country.